stripe-contrib/stripe-cli/README.md

       stripe customers find ID         # Find a customer stripe customers help [COMMAND]  # Describe subcommands or one specific subcommand stripe customers list            # List customers

+#### Create

+    Usage:
+      stripe customer create

+    Options:
+          [--description=DESCRIPTION]                     # Arbitrary description to be displayed in Stripe Dashboard.
+          [--email=EMAIL]                                 # Customer's email address.
+Will be displayed in Stripe Dashboard.
+          [--plan=PLAN]                                   # The ID of a Plan this customer should be subscribed to.
+Requires a credit card.
+          [--coupon=COUPON]                               # The ID of a Coupon to be applied to all of Customer's recurring charges
+          [--quantity=QUANTITY]                           # A multiplier for the plan option. defaults to `1' [--trial-end=TRIAL_END]                         # apply a trial period until this date.
+Override plan's trial period.
+          [--account-balance=ACCOUNT_BALANCE]             # customer's starting account balance in cents.
+A positive amount will be added to the next invoice while a negitive amount will act as a credit.
+          [--token | --card=CARD]                         # credit card Token or ID.
+May also be created interactively.
+          [--number | --card-number=CARD_NUMBER]          # credit card number. usually 16 digits long
+          [--exp-month | --card-exp-month=CARD_EXP_MONTH] # Two digit expiration month of card [--exp-year | --card-exp-year=CARD_EXP_YEAR]    # Four digit expiration year of card [--cvc | --card-cvc=CARD_CVC]                   # Three or four digit security code located on the back of card [--name | --card-name=CARD_NAME]                # Cardholder's full name as displayed on card [--metadata=key:value]                          # a key/value store of additional user-defined data

+#### Delete

+    Usage:
+      stripe customer delete ID

+#### Find

+    Usage:
+      stripe customer find ID

+#### List

+    Usage:
+      stripe customers list

+    Options:
+          [--starting-after=STARTING_AFTER]  # The ID of the last object in the previous paged result set.
+For cursor-based pagination.
+          [--ending-before=ENDING_BEFORE]    # The ID of the first object in the previous paged result set, when paging backwards through the list.
+          [--limit=LIMIT]                    # a limit on the number of resources returned, between 1 and 100 [--offset=OFFSET]                  # the starting index to be used, relative to the entire list [--count=COUNT]                    # depricated: use limit

 ### Subscriptions